Hunter Biden laptop controversy: Social media corporations

 Ben Smith, who felt that social media should have treated the laptop and dossier stories in the same way, described how he published the dossier for BuzzFeed News in 2017 when he saw that media gatekeepers were "keeping [the dossier] from their audience".
 He saw the media's refusal to cover the laptop as a "revenge of the gatekeepers".

-The Hunter Biden laptop story resulted in increased scrutiny of Twitter's and Facebook's actions in supposedly limiting the dissemination of the story by conservatives; according to conservative news tabloid, the Washington Examiner, their actions "proves Big Tech's bias".
+The Hunter Biden laptop story resulted in increased scrutiny of Twitter's and Facebook's actions in supposedly limiting the dissemination of the story by conservatives; in an editorial, conservative news outlet The Washington Examiner wrote: "What is needed, not just on the laptop story but in general, is a major course correction by Big Tech.
+These companies need more humility about their own biases and their lack of expertise in distinguishing truth from fiction."

-In December 2022, Twitter CEO, Elon Musk gave three writers access to internal company documents from October 2020 that showed Twitter executives' discussion of its content moderation relating to the NY Post's story.
-On December 2, journalist Matt Taibbi presented some of the materials in a series of tweets.
+In December 2022, Twitter owner Elon Musk gave several writers access to internal company documents from October 2020 that showed Twitter executives' discussion of its content moderation relating to the Post story.
+Musk and others asserted Twitter had been ordered by the government to help Joe Biden in the coming election by suppressing the Post laptop story.

+Journalist Matt Taibbi, one of those given access for the Twitter Files examination, found no evidence of government involvement in Twitter's decision to initially withhold the story.
+Taibbi wrote:

+Republican House members Jim Jordan and James Comer launched complementary investigations in January 2023.
+Former Twitter employees and members of the Twitter Files team provided testimony.
+Both committees concluded their investigations in 2024.

+In June 2024, the Supreme Court rejected claims that the government unlawfully coerced social media companies into removing posts related to the laptop in Murthy v.
+Missouri.
+Justice Amy Coney Barrett, in her majority opinion, wrote that while government agencies "played a role" in moderation choices, social media companies had acted independently to strengthen moderation policies prior to any government involvement.
+Justice Barrett stated that there was a lack of evidence to demonstrate that content moderation decisions could be traced back to actions taken by the FBI or the Cybersecurity and Infrastructure Security Agency.

 Joe Biden 2020 presidential campaign

 The Joe Biden 2020 presidential campaign press secretary Jamal Brown stated that Twitter's action concerning the New York Post story indicated that the allegations in the story were false.
-They specifically denied that Joe Biden ever had a formal meeting with Pozharskyi, and said that if they had ever met, it would have been a brief encounter.
+Brown specifically denied that Joe Biden ever had a formal meeting with Pozharskyi, and said that if they had ever met, it would have been a brief encounter.

 Congress

-On January 21, 2021, the day after Biden's inauguration, Republican representative Marjorie Taylor Greene of Georgia filed articles of impeachment against the president that cited the claims.
-No fellow members of Congress co-sponsored the articles.
+On January 21, 2021, the day after Biden's inauguration, Republican representative Marjorie Taylor Greene of Georgia filed an article of impeachment, which made a reference to the laptop.
+No fellow members of Congress co-sponsored the article.